sieve-project/sieve/docs/demo.md

 The detected bug is filed at https://github.com/rabbitmq/cluster-operator/issues/648 and has been fixed.

 ### How does Sonar find bugs?
-To detect time-travel bugs, Sonar runs in two phases to force the controller experience time travel by injecting apiserver pause and controller restart.
+To detect time-travel bugs, Sonar runs in two phases to force the controller to experience time travel by injecting apiserver pause and controller restart.

-The first phase is called *learing phase* where Sonar runs the test workload (without any injection) and records the events triggering controller reconciliation and side effects (resource creation/deletion/update) invoked by the controller.
-Sonar analyzes the controller trace and finds out the causality between events and side effects, and generate the time-travel config (i.e., `log/rabbitmq-operator/recreate-rabbitmq-cluster/learn/generated-config/time-travel-config-1.yaml`) to guide the following testing phase.
+The first phase is called *learning phase* where Sonar runs the test workload (without any injection) and records the events triggering controller reconciliation and side effects (resource creation/deletion/update) invoked by the controller.
+Sonar analyzes the controller trace and generates the time-travel config to guide the following testing phase.
 Sonar also records the cluster status and controller behavior as part of the testing oracle.

 The second phase is called *testing phase* where Sonar runs the test workload and injects apiserver pause and controller restart at certain timing according to the time-travel config.
 Sonar compares the cluster status and controller behavior in the testing run and the learning run, and generates a bug report if any inconsistency is detected.